Jail and Inmate Search in North Carolina

 Creating Public Jail Records

 When someone enters the state jail system, a file is opened, and from there on, their jail record is updated frequently.
 NC creates and uses jail records to monitor, manage and facilitate rehabilitation for each inmate.
 These records follow each prisoner as they navigate through the penal system.
 Each time they visit the courthouse, receive sentencing, are moved or participate in prison programs, the record is updated.
 Jail records are shared among law enforcement and kept online.
+You can find them via using North Carolina inmate records search tool.

 Criminal Justice Quick Facts